-State Street Auto Service specializes in light diesel truck repair in Ann Arbor, MI.
+State Street Auto Service specializes in light diesel truck repair service in Ann Arbor, MI.
 The team at State Street Auto Service is your best choice for automotive diesel service near Ann Arbor.

-Our ASE certified technicians have the experience, education, and expertise to repair your light diesel truck properly.
+Our ASE certified diesel technicians have the experience, education, and expertise to repair your light diesel truck properly.
 We have dedicated ourselves to making sure we always have a direct link with our customers.
 It doesn’t matter if that is through frequent communication or simply keeping the situation of the client in mind.

-Typically, auto service is not known to be convenient.
+Typically, truck service is not known to be convenient.
 We want to make things as easy as possible for you.
 We encourage our customers relax and wait in our comfortable and clean waiting area, during your light diesel truck service appointment.
 Our shuttle service can also take you wherever you need to be, whether that may be the University of Michigan, home or work.

 If you are looking for honest and thorough light diesel truck repair in Ann Arbor, you have come to the right place.